Murray Bookchin: Writing for Contemporary Issues and interest in ecology

+Middle Career 1960s-80

 In 1964, Bookchin joined the Congress of Racial Equality (CORE), and protested racism at the 1964 World's Fair.
-During 1964–67, while living on Manhattan's Lower East Side, he cofounded and was the principal figure in the New York Federation of Anarchists.
+During 1964–1967, while living on Manhattan's Lower East Side, he cofounded and was the principal figure in the New York Federation of Anarchists.
 His groundbreaking essay "Ecology and Revolutionary Thought" introduced environmentalism and, more specifically, ecology as a concept in radical politics.
-In 1968, he founded another group that published the influential Anarchos magazine, which published that and other innovative essays on post-scarcity and on sustainable technologies such as solar and wind energy, and on decentralization and miniaturization.
+In 1968, he founded another group that published the influential Anarchos magazine, which published that and other innovative essays on post-scarcity and sustainable technologies such as solar and wind energy, and on decentralization and miniaturization.
 Lecturing throughout the United States, he helped popularize the concept of ecology to the counterculture.
 His widely republished 1969 essay "Listen, Marxist!" warned Students for a Democratic Society (in vain) against an impending takeover by a Marxist group.
 "Once again the dead are walking in our midst," he wrote, "ironically, draped in the name of Marx, the man who tried to bury the dead of the nineteenth century.
 So the revolution of our own day can do nothing better than parody, in turn, the October Revolution of 1917 and the civil war of 1918–1920, with its 'class line,' its Bolshevik Party, its 'proletarian dictatorship,' its puritanical morality, and even its slogan, 'Soviet power'".
-These and other influential 1960s essays are anthologized in Post-Scarcity Anarchism (1971).

 In 1969–1970, he taught at the Alternate U, a counter-cultural radical school based on 14th Street in Manhattan.
 In 1971, he moved to Burlington, Vermont, with a group of friends, to put into practice his ideas of decentralization.
 In the fall of 1973, he was hired by Goddard College to lecture on technology; his lectures led to a teaching position and to the creation of the Social Ecology Studies program in 1974 and the Institute for Social Ecology (ISE) soon thereafter, of which he became the director.
 In 1974, he was hired by Ramapo College in Mahwah, New Jersey, where he quickly became a full professor.
 The ISE was a hub for experimentation and study of appropriate technology in the 1970s.
 In 1977–78 he was a member of the Spruce Mountain Affinity Group of the Clamshell Alliance.
 Also in 1977, he published The Spanish Anarchists, a history of the Spanish anarchist movement up to the revolution of 1936.
 During this period, Bookchin briefly forged some ties with the nascent libertarian movement, speaking at a Libertarian Party convention and contributing to a newsletter edited by Karl Hess.
 Nevertheless, Bookchin rejected the types of libertarianism that advocated unconstrained individualism.

-In From Urbanization to Cities (published in 1987 as The Rise of Urbanization and the Decline of Citizenship), Bookchin traced the democratic traditions that influenced his political philosophy and defined the implementation of the libertarian municipalism concept.
-A few years later, The Politics of Social Ecology, written by his partner of 19 years, Janet Biehl, briefly summarized these ideas.